dank101/4.3BSD-Reno/README.md

 specified  in the POSIX.1 system interface standard.
 The biggest area of change is a new terminal driver.
-The terminal driver  is similar  to the System V terminal driver with the addition of the necessary extensions to get the functionality  previously  avail- able  in  the  4.3BSD terminal driver.
+The terminal driver  is similar  to the System V terminal driver with the addition of the necessary extensions to get the functionality  previously  available in  the  4.3BSD terminal driver.
 4.3BSD-Reno also adds the POSIX job control interface, which is similar to the  4.3BSD  job control  interface, but adds a security model that was missing in the 4.3BSD job control implementation.
 Other  additions  include